 Johnson & Johnson

 Johnson & Johnson is the world’s largest health care company.
 It is also the highest paid drug company in the world.
-J&J remains at the top of the Big Pharma list of powerful corporations.
-It is well known for consumer products like Band-Aids, Johnson’s Baby Powder and Tylenol.
-Its drugs, devices and products have led to scandals and lawsuits.
+J&J remains at the top of the Big Pharma list of powerful corporations with more than $82 billion in annual revenue in 2020.
+Its top products include Tylenol, Stelara, Invega and various medical devices.

 Johnson & Johnson has built a health care empire.
 It includes prescription and over-the-counter drugs, orthopedic implants, surgical products and household products.

-The most popular brands include Band-Aids, Tylenol and Johnson’s Baby Powder.
-Still, more than 90 percent of J&J’s revenue comes from prescription drugs and medical devices.
+The most popular consumer brands include Band-Aids, Tylenol and Johnson’s Baby Powder.
+Still, the bulk of J&J’s revenue comes from prescription drugs and medical devices.

 About Johnson & Johnson

-Johnson & Johnson has over 125,000 employees spread across 60 countries.
-Its main headquarters is in New Brunswick, New Jersey.
+Johnson & Johnson has over 135,000 employees spread across 60 countries.
+Its main headquarters are in New Brunswick, New Jersey.

 Alex Gorsky is its CEO.
 He is the seventh CEO to head J&J.